giovannipuccetti/MinCovTarget/README.md

 We provide the MatLab codes and workspaces to replicate the numerical analysis in

-Puccetti, G., Rüschendorf, L., and S. Vanduffel (2023)
-MinCovTarget: a new standard for fair allocation
+Puccetti, G., Rüschendorf, L., and S. Vanduffel (2025) MinCovTarget+: a new standard for fair and eﬃcient allocations

 [LINK TO THE PAPER IN SSRN](https://ssrn.com/abstract=4456478)

-MAIN FILES
+**MAIN FILES**

-- Example5.m  produces the pedagogical example given in Section 5
+- Example5.m (.mat) produces the pedagogical example given in Section 5

 - Figure 23.m produces the value matrices given in Figures 2 and 3

-- FAID.m produces all plots in Figure 4 and Figure 5.
-The corresponding workspaces are AU/AD
-BU/BD
-CU/CD
-.mat
+****- Code to reproduce Figures 4 and 5:****

+Scenario A: AU (uniform values) / AD (dependent values) Scenario B: BU (uniform values) / BD (dependent values) Scenario C: CU (uniform values) / CD (dependent values) .m (code) .mat (data)

 - Figure6 (.m and .mat) produces Figure 6

 - Figure7 (.m and .mat) produces Figure 7

-- SPDcounterexample.m contains an example where Spliddit does not find the maxim Nash welfare allocation
+-Score (.m and .mat) computes the score function in Figure 8

+- FiguresHighdim.m (.mat) computes statistics for a given large-dimensional case

+- Splidditsuccess.m (.mat)compute % of success of Spliddit runs for a given large-dimensional case

-AUXILIARY FILES necessary to run the codes
+**AUXILIARY FILES necessary to run the codes**

 - valuematrixuniform.m simulates a uniform value matrix
 - valuematrixdependent.m simulates a dependent value matrix